PGA Tour Canada

-PGA Tour Canada, commonly referred to as the Canadian Tour, is a men's professional golf tour headquartered in Toronto, Ontario.
-The United States based PGA Tour took over operation of the tour on November 1, 2012, at which time it was renamed PGA Tour Canada.
-In 2015, Mackenzie Investments became the umbrella sponsor of the tour, branding it as the Mackenzie Tour – PGA Tour Canada.
+PGA Tour Canada, commonly referred to as the Canadian Tour, was a men's professional golf tour headquartered in Toronto, Ontario.
+The United States–based PGA Tour took over operation of the tour on November 1, 2012, at which time it was renamed PGA Tour Canada.
+In 2015, Mackenzie Investments became the umbrella sponsor of the tour, branding it as the Mackenzie Tour-PGA Tour Canada.

-The PGA Tour Canada was one of three (now two) international PGA Tour-sanctioned tours, along with the PGA Tour Latinoamérica and PGA Tour Series-China (now defunct).
-These tours have provided access to the Korn Ferry Tour and are part of the path to the PGA Tour.
+PGA Tour Canada used to be one of three international PGA Tour-sanctioned tours, along with PGA Tour Latinoamérica and PGA Tour China (all now defunct).
+These tours provided access to the Korn Ferry Tour and are part of the path to the PGA Tour.

+In April 2023, the PGA Tour announced that the 2023 PGA Tour Canada season would be the last, as from 2024 the tour would merge with PGA Tour Latinoamérica, creating PGA Tour Americas.